Eucaba/Eucaba/README.md

 ### Hi there!
 Welcome! :wave:

 **My name is Eugenia, and I'm a former psychologist starting a new adventure as a full stack web developer** :tada: I love management, processes and technology.
-I'm certain that following this path will allow me to apply all the knowledge I've gained as a therapyst while I keep improving my coding skills :rocket:
+I'm certain that following this path will allow me to apply all the knowledge I've gained as a therapyst while I keep improving my coding skills :rocket: **Let's go!**

 ### You can reach me at: